What to find out in this post

-- Capital of the Province with the same name
+- The Capital of the Province with the same name

 - City in the West of Cambodia

 Maybe not the best accommodation of our trip but definitely the cheapest we had during our whole trip: The Chhaya Hotel.
-(Check Prices and availability here and book directly to get the best deal)
+(Check Prices and availability here.)

-The rooms were obviosuly not really luxury but there was nothing missing.
+The rooms were obviously not really luxury but there was nothing missing.
 It was clean and the beds were comfy.

 Moreover, the owner is super nice.
-He helped us planning our stay in Battambang with information and prices.
+He helped us to plan our stay in Battambang with information and prices.
 He got us our boat tickets to Siem Reap for a really good price.
 Furthermore, we got water for free and during the mornings you could get coffee.

 Entrance fee: $5 per person

 The famous Cambodian bamboo train is located approximately 5 km outside of the city center.

 You can take one of the many tuk-tuks around and try to get a good price.

 Or you can be as crazy as us and decide to walk in the strong midday heat.